Or "How To Make The Best Cup of Coffee You've Ever Had"

 This is called the bloom, and it ensures all the grounds are wet for the main pour.
 This gives a much more even extraction of flavour.

 You will see bubbles of air and CO2 start to be released, this is when the water hits a dry spot.
-To speed this process up you can use a teaspoon to turn over the grounds in the middle of the coffee bed, or give the brewer a gentle spin, it's up to you.
+Some people use a teaspoon to stir the grounds to speed up the process, or give the brewer a gentle spin, it's up to you.
 You will also find that the fresher the coffee is, the more CO2 will be released.

 Step 5 - The Main Pour

 After 45 seconds all of the bubbles should have stopped and your grounds will be wet.
 Slowly pour another 150g of water in a smooth circular motion, which is up to about 1cm from the top of the V60.
 After a minute, repeat this in the other direction until you have added the rest of your water.
 I aim for a 16.5:1 ratio of coffee to water, so around 360g of water and 22g of coffee.
 You can alter this ratio to suit your taste, most pour over recipes are at a ratio of 16-17:1.